 Can I bring my own alcohol into the festival?

 There is no BYO alcohol allowed.
 There will be bag searches at the gate.
-The event is licensed and there is a bar on site.
+The full event is licensed in all areas and there is a bar on site.

 Can I bring a picnic blanket or my own chair?